Why is constrained neural language generation particularly challenging?: Constrained NLG Methods

-In general, lexically constrained decoding methods have high computational complexity and force the inclusion of specific words in the generated sentence at every timestep of the generation process with no prior examination of these specific words before generation begins \cite{latif2020backward}; this unnatural way of generating sentences can impact the quality and naturalness of the generated output \cite{liu2019bfgan}, \cite{post2018fast}.
-In lack of suitable evaluation metrics, there is no commonly agreed criteria for objectively assessing the quality of the generated sentences and conducting comparisons across text generation models.
+In general, lexically constrained decoding methods have high computational complexity and force the inclusion of specific words in the generated sentence at every timestep of the generation process with no prior examination of these specific words before generation begins \citep{latif2020backward}; this unnatural way of generating sentences can impact the quality and naturalness of the generated output \citep{liu2019bfgan, post2018fast}.
+In addition, there is a trade-off between the generated text quality and hard constraint satisfaction \citep{iso2024autotemplate}.
+In a lack of suitable evaluation metrics, there is no commonly agreed criteria for objectively assessing the quality of the generated sentences and conducting comparisons across NLG models.